-ED 530 Adaptive Tech Students With Disabil 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 ED 536 Special Reading Programs for Students with Disabilities 3 ED 539 Theory, Principles and Application of Behavior Management for Students with Disabilities 3 ED 540 Sp Ed Teacher As Collaborator 3 ED 559 Theory, Principles and Application of Behavior Management for Students with Disabilities 3 ED 613 Methods Of Research In Lrn Dis 3 ED 610 Educational Research I 3 ED 611 Ed.
-Research II 3 ED 614 Practicum In LDT-C I 3 supervised field experience) C C ED 615 Practicum In LDT-C II 3 (minimum of 45 hours supervised field experience) re courses (21 credits) n: Required TOSD Endorsement ED 522 Application of Special Education Law for Students with Disabilities 3 ED 527 Assessment Strategies for Students with Disabilities 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 ED 536 Special Reading Programs for Students with Disabilities 3 Theory, Principles and Application of Behavior Management for Students with ED 559 Disabilities 3 ED 610 Educational Research I 3 ED 611 Ed.
-Research II 3 Elective courses for S (Select five courses from ED 530 Adaptive Tech Students With Disabil 3 ED 534 Instruction and Assessment of Writing for Special Needs Students 3 ED 540 Sp Ed Teacher As Collaborator 3 ED 568 Remedial Strategies For Stu Lrn Dis 3 ED 576 Reading Foundations 3 ED 582 Web-based Technology for Students with Disabilities 3 ABA 537 Introduction to Applied Behavior Analysis 3 Elective Approved by Advisor Education Elective 3 • re courses (36 credits) Education with TOSD and a concentration in Applied Behavior Analysis (ABA) ED 522 Application of Special Education Law for Students with Disabilities 3 ED 527 Assessment Strategies for Students with Disabilities 3 ED 530 Adaptive Tech Students With Disabil 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 ED 536 Special Reading Programs for Students with Disabilities 3 ED 540 Sp Ed Teacher As Collaborator 3 ED 610 Educational Research I 3 ED 611 Ed.
-Research II 3 Concentration ABA 537 Introduction to Applied Behavior Analysis 3 ABA 534 Research Methods in Applied Behavior Analysis 3 ABA 526 Behavior Analysis and Learning 3 ABA 556 Adv Applied Behavior Analysis 3 Turneferref Current of the Credit well as the description of each course must be submitted for review at the time of application.
+ED 530 Adaptive Tech Students With Disabil 3

+ED 535 Application of Brain-Based Strategies for Students with Disabilities 3

+ED 536 Special Reading Programs for Students with Disabilities 3

+ED 539 Theory, Principles and Application of Behavior Management for Students with Disabilities 3

+ED 540 Sp Ed Teacher As Collaborator 3

+ED 559 Theory, Principles and Application of Behavior Management for Students with Disabilities 3

+ED 613 Methods Of Research In Lrn Dis 3

+ED 610 Educational Research I 3

+ED 611 Ed.
+Research II 3

+ED 614 Practicum In LDT-C I 3

+(minimum of 45 hours supe ervised field experience)

+ED 615 Practicum In LDT-C II 3

+(minimum of 45 hours supe ervised field experience)

+Strand 3 required core co M.A. in Special Education: Ro

+ED 522 Application of Special Education Law for Students with Disabilities 3

+ED 527 Assessment Strategies for Students with Disabilities 3

+ED 535 Application of Brain-Based Strategies for Students with Disabilities 3

+ED 536 Special Reading Programs for Students with Disabilities 3

+Theory, Principles and Application of Behavior Management for Students with

+ED 559 Disabilities 3

+ED 610 Educational Research I 3

+ED 611 Ed.
+Research II 3

+Elective courses for Strand 3 (15 credits) (Select five courses from the list below)

+ED 530 Adaptive Tech Students With Disabil 3

+ED 534 Instruction and Assessment of Writing for Special Needs Students 3

+ED 540 Sp Ed Teacher As Collaborator 3

+ED 568 Remedial Strategies For Stu Lrn Dis 3

+ED 576 Reading Foundations 3

+ED 582 Web-based Technology for Students with Disabilities 3

+ABA 537 Introduction to Applied Behavior Analysis 3

+Elective Education Elective 3

+Approved by Advisor

+Strand 4 required core co Master of Arts in Special Edu ourses (36 credits) cation with TOSD and a concentration in Applied Behavior Analysis (ABA)

+ED 522 Application of Special Education Law for Students with Disabilities 3

+ED 527 Assessment Strategies for Students with Disabilities 3

+ED 530 Adaptive Tech Students With Disabil 3

+ED 535 Application of Brain-Based Strategies for Students with Disabilities 3

+ED 536 Special Reading Programs for Students with Disabilities 3

+ED 540 Sp Ed Teacher As Collaborator 3

+ED 610 Educational Research I 3

+ED 611 Ed.
+Research II 3

+Concentration

+ABA 537 Introduction to Applied Behavior Analysis 3

+ABA 534 Research Methods in Applied Behavior Analysis 3

+ABA 526 Behavior Analysis and Learning 3

+ABA 556 Adv Applied Behavior Analysis 3

+Transfer of Graduate Cre dit

+Caldwell University will accept the transfer of up to six graduate credits (master's degree) and three graduate credits (post-baccalaureate degree) provided the credits were completed within five years of the student's registration at Caldwell University.
+Official transcripts of previous graduate work as well as the description of each course must be submitted for review at the time of application.
 Approval of transfer credit is based on course content and grade earned in the course, which should be B or better.
 Each transfer request will be reviewed by the Program Coordinator.

-Caldwell University will accept the transfer of up to six graduate credits (master's degree) and three graduate credits (post-baccalaureate degree) provided the credits were completed within five years of the student's registration at Caldwell University.
-Official transcripts of previous graduate work as